Bylaws

 - Registrar

-B. Voting Members
+B. Academic Program Members

-C. Non-Voting Members
+C. Advisory Members

-- One Elected faculty representative from each proposed graduate program in the GSBS.
+- One nominated faculty representative from each proposed graduate program in the GSBS.
 The program must have been approved by the GFC, but may still be awaiting Coordinating Board approval.
 (Disapproval of the proposed program by the Coordinating Board would terminate this position on the GFC.)

 Section II.
 Faculty and Academic Issues